 - Damages or losses suffered.
 The victim must have suffered actual and specific losses in connection to the accident to have grounds for a claim, such as hospital bills, property damage and lost wages.

 Fault for most motorcycle accidents goes to the motor vehicle driver.
 Drivers cause many motorcycle accidents through negligent and reckless mistakes behind the wheel.
 However, fault could also go to the manufacturer of the motorcycle for a faulty part, the government for a roadway defect or to the injured motorcyclist.
 In some cases, multiple defendants share fault for a single accident.
-An attorney can help you determine and prove fault.
+An experienced Arizona personal injury attorney can help you determine and prove fault.

 Common Causes of Motorcycle Accidents